ajakef/gemlog/demo/README.md

 ```
 import matplotlib.pyplot as plt
 plt.plot(coords.lon, coords.lat, 'k.') # plot the lon and lat as black dots
+## you may need to run plt.show() to see the plot, depending on your python interface
 ```
 Finally, you can create an obspy 'Inventory' object and write it as a stationXML file using this code:
 ```